kikocorreoso/datos_aemet/README.md

 # TO-DO

 * A sqlite version but I have to think about the best scheme to keep things simple.
-* A front-end showing the location of the stations with links to each file.
+* ~~A front-end showing the location of the stations with links to each file.~~ See https://kikocorreoso.github.io/datos_aemet/

 # Tell me about how you use the data